jgdigitaljedi/portfolio2016/README.md

 - Use weather conditions to add clouds, rain, fog, etc to landing page
 - Refactor some of the older code for cleanliness and performance
 - Think of another app to dev and add to Fun page
+- Add a blog (I plan to write my own blog platform in MEAN stack)

 ### Deployment goals accomplished
 - Serving with gzip if file > 256 kb